-Kerry Ward has co-edited, with Ross E. Dunn and Laura J. Mitchell, The New World History: A Field Guide for Teachers and Researchers published by the University of California Press in 2016.
-This edited anthology represents the state of the field edited collection for academics, graduate and advanced undergraduate students, and teachers.
+Kerry Ward is an Editor of the Journal of World History.
+She co-edited, with Ross E. Dunn and Laura J. Mitchell, The New World History: A Field Guide for Teachers and Researchers (University of California Press, 2016).
+This edited anthology is the state of the field edited collection for academics, teachers, graduate students, and advanced undergraduates.

-Her first book, Networks of Empire: Forced Migration in the Dutch East India Company (Cambridge University Press, 2009) examines the evolution of the Dutch East India Company (VOC) from a merchant enterprise to an empire through the lens of its evolving forced migration network.
-I argue that the VOC developed dynamic multiple nodes and networks in Southeast Asia and across the Indian Ocean that constituted an empire characterized by partial sovereignties not necessarily determined by territorial expansion.
-The VOC's imperial headquarters in Batavia on the island of Java was the main node in these networks that linked the Cape of Good Hope on the tip of southern Africa to the Malay peninsula and the Maluku archipelago as well as to Sri Lanka.
+Ward's first book, Networks of Empire: Forced Migration in the Dutch East India Company (Cambridge University Press, 2009) examines the evolution of the Dutch East India Company (VOC) from a merchant enterprise to an empire through the lens of its evolving legal system.
+It focuses on the complex intersections of forced migration in the forms of slavery, penal transportation, and political exile.
+The VOC developed multiple nodes and networks across the Indian Ocean that constituted an empire characterized by partial sovereignties.
+The VOC's imperial headquarters in Batavia (modern Jakarta) was the main node in these networks that linked the Cape of Good Hope on the tip of Southern Africa to the coastal regions of South Asia, Sri Lanka, the Strait of Malacca region, and the Indonesian archipelago.

 Ward is currently working on two areas of research that emerge from her expertise: first, the emergence of modern slavery and human trafficking, and second, the long trajectory of Indian Ocean history.